watchOS 9 Compatibility: Will Your Apple Watch Get It?

-In June 2022, Apple previewed watchOS 9 at its Worldwide Developer’s Conference. watchOS 9 includes several software improvements to the Apple Watch, including new workout views, improved sleep tracking, the ability to manage and track your medications, new watch faces, and more.
+In June 2022, Apple previewed watchOS 9 at its Worldwide Developer’s Conference, and later on this year it began rolling the update out to Apple Watch users.
+Apple’s watchOS 9 includes several software improvements to the Apple Watch, including new workout views, improved sleep tracking, the ability to manage and track your medications, new watch faces, and more.

 watchOS 9 is available now as a developer beta and Apple will release a public beta of watchOS 9 in July.
 The commercial version of watchOS 9 is expected to launch in September.
 This is the version the general public will be able to download and install on their Apple Watch.